stevenblair/rapid61850/README.md

  - Several data types are not yet supported.
 However, the main *useful* data types (integer, floating-point, and boolean) are supported.
  - FCDAs and ExtRefs cannot use the syntax "vector.mag.f" as values for data object or data attribute references.
  - Data types cannot contain arrays.
+ - According to [the standard](http://www.tissues.iec61850.com/tissue.mspx?issueid=579), SV datasets should only contain primitive data types, and not constructed types.
+However, because SV encoding involves fixed-length value fields, it is always possible to reconstruct the data, if encoded and decoded consistently.
+Therefore, this library will allow constructed types to be encoded in SV packets.
  - Does not find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset.